rackerlabs/support-how-to/content/cloud-sites/how-do-i-schedule-a-cron-job-for-cloud-sites.md

 product_url: cloud-sites
 ---

-**NOTE:** This article refers to the [Cloud Sites Control Panel](https://manage.rackspacecloud.com/).
-You can access this interface from the [Cloud Control Panel](https://mycloud.rackspace.com/) by clicking your username in the upper-right corner of the control panel and selecting Cloud Sites Control Panel.*
+**Note:** This article refers to the [Cloud Sites Control Panel](https://manage.rackspacecloud.com/).
+You can access this interface from the [Cloud Control Panel](https://mycloud.rackspace.com/) by clicking your username in the upper-right corner of the control panel and selecting Cloud Sites Control Panel.
-*

-**Before scheduling a task, take a minute to review the five necessary components in creating a scheduled task on Cloud Sites:**
+Before scheduling a task, take a minute to review the five necessary components in creating a scheduled task on Cloud Sites:

 1\.
 Task Name &ndash; You will need to name each cron job you schedule.
 The name you choose is completely up to you and does not have any specific